 How were the data for this map created?

-Agricultural Phosphorus Balance in 2012 was estimated by subtracting Crop Phosphorus Removal from Inorganic Phosphorus Fertilizer and Phosphorus Manure Application (P fertilizer+P manure-P crop removal EnvironAtlas layers).
+Agricultural Phosphorus Balance in 2012 was estimated by subtracting Crop Phosphorus Removal from Inorganic Phosphorus Fertilizer and Phosphorus Manure Application (P fertilizer+P manure-P crop removal EnviroAtlas layers).
 We acquired county-level data describing total inorganic P fertilizer, confined manure and total crop P uptake (kg P yr-1) in 2012 from IPNI (see IPNI detailed methodology for any of these 2 P inputs and 1 P output)5.
-We used the U.S. National wall-to-wall land use trends (NWALT) for 2012, acquired from the USGS, at the scale of 60 x 60 m6.
+We used the U.S. National wall-to-wall land use trends (NWALT6) for 2012, acquired from the USGS, at the scale of 60 m x 60 m.
 These data were converted to per area rates (kg P km2 yr-1) of crop P removal by dividing the total P input or removal by the land area (km2) of combined cultivated crop and hay/pasture (agricultural) lands within a county as determined from county-level summarization of the 2012 NWALT layer.
-We distributed county-specific per area P input and P removal rates to agricultural lands (60 x 60 m pixels) within the corresponding county.
-In order to correct for some pixels with unrealistically high P application rates, we caped P application at 6,000 kg of P per km2, which corresponds to double the highest application rate reported for corn in 2010 in the ARMS Farm Financial and Crop Production Practice survey8.
+We distributed county-specific per area P input and P removal rates to agricultural lands (60 m x 60 m pixels) within the corresponding county.
+We caped P fertilizer application8 at 6,000 kg of P per km2, manure9 at 10,000 kg of P per km2, and crop removal10 at 9,000 kg of P per km2 to correct for some pixels with unrealistically high rates.
 For a more detailed description, see the layer’s metadata or the publications below.

 What are the limitations of these data?

 EnviroAtlas uses the best data available, but there are still limitations associated with these data.
 In order to match the latest available fertilizer data to create an agricultural balance layer, we used 60m resolution land use data which is not crop specific.
 Finer scale and crop-specific land use could improve our understanding of P removal rates.
-The data presented here are based on fertilizer sales data and livestock populations, as a proxy for P input application, and removal considers only a subset of crops and are annual in nature.
-As such the application and removal rates are not crop-specific or season specific but rather a mean of over all annual crop-land.
+The data presented here are based on fertilizer sales data and livestock populations, as a proxy for P input application, and removal considers only a subset of 22 major US crops and are annual in nature.
+As such the application and removal rates are not crop-specific, site specific or season specific but rather a mean of over all annual crop-land.
 Data quality reporting may vary between states and counties.
 Fertilizer sold in one county in one year may be applied in another county or during a later year, introducing additional error.
 Some crops that may be particularly important to some areas of the country, but not nationally a major crop, were not considered and represents an under estimate of total P removal in these areas of the country (particularly the West).

 How can I access these data?